 - Financial Aid – For information on federal/state assistance and eligibility requirements, visit the Financial Aid website or call them at (714) 888-7588.

-- Schedule of Classes– Refer to the online Class Schedule for course offerings or purchase at the Fullerton College Bookstore.
+- Class Schedule – Refer to the online Class Schedule for course offerings or purchase at the Fullerton College Bookstore.